-b).
-The consolidated financial statements include the unaudited financial statements of two foreign subsidiaries (including a step down subsidiary) which has not been audited and has not prepared financial results on going concern basis, whose financial statements reflect Group's share of total assets (before consolidation adjustments) of Rs.
-2.64million as at March 31, 2023, Group's share of total revenue (before consolidation adjustments) of Rs.
-Nil and Group's share of total net loss after tax (before consolidation adjustments) of Rs.
-(11.08) million the year ended March 31, 2023, as considered in the consolidated financial statements.
+- b).
+The consolidated financial statements include the unaudited financial statements of two foreign subsidiaries (including a stepdown subsidiary) which has not been audited and has not prepared financial statement on going concern basis, whose financial statements reflect Group's share of total assets (before consolidation adjustments) of ₹1.85 million as at March 31, 2024, Group's share of total revenue (before consolidation adjustments) of ₹ Nil and Group's share of total net loss after tax (before consolidation adjustments) of ₹(0.62) million the year ended March 31, 2024 as considered in the consolidated financial statements.
 These unaudited financial statements have been approved and furnished to us by the Management and our opinion on the consolidated financial statements, in so far as it relates to affairs of these subsidiary, is based solely on such unaudited financial statement.
 According to the information and explanations given to us by the Management, these financial statements are not material to the Group.
-(Refer Note 2.2 (d) to the consolidated financial statements).
+(Refer Note 2.2 (d) to the consolidated financial statements). - c).
+The Statement includes the financial statement of one foreign subsidiary which is prepared as per the management accounts and has not been reviewed, whose financial statement reflects Group's share of total assets (before consolidation adjustments) of ₹52.63 million as at March 31, 2024, Group's share of total revenue (before consolidation adjustments) of ₹